racheljoss/FeatherKit/README.md

-# Swift-Tail
+# FeatherKit
- Tailwind-Inspired Color Theme Utilities for Swift UI iOS Apps
+ Lightweight SwiftUI Design Toolkit & Theme Utilities Inspired by Tailwind CSS concepts and built to complement native SwiftUI framework By a developer, for developers.